sionara/php/README.md

 ?>
 ```

-Hints: Convert each line of HTML to PHP one line at a time.
+> Hint: Convert each line of HTML to PHP one line at a time.
 Test your PHP after converting each line of code.

 ## Tutorial Requirements: